Scalable event streaming and messaging platform for asynchronous communication and real-time data processing.

 How does message ordering work in Pub/Sub?

 Message ordering is achieved through ordering keys.
-Messages with the same ordering key are guaranteed to be delivered in the order they were published.
-This is important for scenarios like event sourcing or database change streams where order is critical.
+Messages with the same ordering key are guaranteed to be delivered in the order they were published, which is important for scenarios like event sourcing or database change streams.

 What message size limits apply to Pub/Sub?

-The maximum message size is 10 MB per message.
-For larger payloads, you should store the data in Cloud Storage and only transmit the reference via Pub/Sub.
-Batch publishing can contain up to 10 MB per request.
+The maximum message size is 10 MB per message, and the same limit applies to a single batch publish request.
+For larger payloads, store the data in Cloud Storage and transmit only the reference via Pub/Sub.

 How is Pub/Sub billed?

-Pub/Sub charges based on data volume (per GB), number of messages, and storage costs for unacknowledged messages.
-Pub/Sub Lite has a more predictable pricing model based on reserved capacity.
-Exact prices can be found in the official Google Cloud pricing list.
+Pub/Sub charges based on data volume (per GB), number of messages, and storage costs for unacknowledged messages retained for more than 24 hours.
+Exact prices are available on the official Google Cloud pricing page.

 What are dead letter topics?